Subhashini098/Command-Line-Interface/README.md

 CLI created in Python.

 The command it supports
-1. cd<directory>- change the current default directory to <directory>
+1.cd<directory>- change the current default directory to <directory>

 2.clr-clear the screen